Best Pot Roast Ever

 1/2 cup parsley

-Prep Ingredients: Cut the carrots and celery into 1/2 inch pieces.
-Cut potatoes into larger pieces - about 1 inch.
+Prep Ingredients: Cut the celery into 1/2 inch pieces and the carrots into slightly larger pieces.
 Cut the onion into thin slices.
 Mince the garlic.
 Sprinkle 2 1/2 teaspoons salt and 2 1/2 teaspoons pepper over the roast.
 Pour flour onto a plate.

 Sear the roast: Place roast on plate of flour and coat on all sides, shaking off any excess.
 Heat two Tablespoons of the oil in a large skillet.
 When oil is hot, add the roast to the skillet and cook until golden brown on all sides, turning as needed (about 8 minutes).
 Transfer the roast to a slow cooker, along with celery, carrots, onions, and garlic.

 Make gravy: Add the remaining tablespoon of oil to the skillet.
 Add the tomato paste and stir until oil begins to turn red (about one minute).
 Add the flour and wine, whisking until moderately smooth.
 Add the beef broth, bay leaves, thyme, allspice, 1/2 teaspoon salt, and 1/2 teaspoon pepper.
 Whisk while bringing to a simmer.
 Let gravy simmer for approximately four minutes, until smooth and thickened.

 Cook: Pour gravy into slow cooker, covering meat and vegetables.
 Cook on low for 8 hours.

 Finish: When roast is tender, remove it from the clow cooker and let it rest on a cutting board for a few minutes before slicing.
 Discard the thyme stem and bay leaves, reserving the gravy in a separate serving bowl.
 Chop the parsley, stirring it into the gravy.
 Slice the roast.
 Serve with the gravy on the side.